Install PortSIP PBX

 Preparing the Server for Installation

-Tasks that MUST be completed before installing PortSIP PBX
+The following tasks must be completed before installing PortSIP PBX.

-• Use the sudo to perform the installation is recommended.
+• Performing the installation using sudo is recommended.

-• If the server on which PBX will be installed is located on a LAN, assign a static private IP address to the PBX server; if it's on a public network, assign a static public IP address and a static private IP to the PBX server.
+• If the PBX server is on a public network, assign both a static public IP and a static private IP.

-• Install all available updates and service packs before installing PortSIP PBX.
+• Install all available OS updates and service packs before installing the PBX.

-• Do not install PostgreSQL on your PortSIP PBX Server.
+• Do not install PostgreSQL on the PortSIP PBX server.

-• Ensure that all power-saving options for your system and network adapters are disabled (by setting the system to High-Performance mode).
+• Disable all power-saving options for the system and network adapters (set the system to High-Performance mode).

-• Do not install TeamViewer, VPN, or other similar software on the host machine.
+• Do not install TeamViewer, VPN software, or similar tools on the host machine.

-• The PortSIP PBX must not be installed on a host that is a DNS or DHCP server.
+• The PortSIP PBX must not be installed on a server acting as a DNS or DHCP server.

 • UDP: 5060, 5066, 25000–34999, 45000–65000